Tiny-Foxes/OutFox-he/README.md

 ## Credits and Shoutouts/תודות

-Huge thanks to all the Project Moondance developers that make stepmania a better game in every way it could be, including implementing UTF-8 instead of the ancient unicode of past versions which will be the biggest help towards getting this translation to work right.
-Also thanks to IDDR for doing this somehow back in stepmania 3.9 and inspiring me to work on a more official and better version of such translation.
+Huge thanks to all the Project Moondance developers that make outfox a better game in every way it could be, including implementing UTF-8 instead of the ancient unicode of past versions which will be the biggest help towards getting this translation to work right.
+Also thanks to IDDR for doing this somehow back in version 3.9 and inspiring me to work on a more official and better version of such translation.

 ### HE